lorforlinux/GSoC2020_BeagleBoard.org/_posts/2020-07-19-using-bone-i2c.md

 Now, you are all set to use the overlays!

-## 🐾 Loading the oeralys using /boot/uEnv.txt
+## 🐾 Loading the overalys using /boot/uEnv.txt

 To load the overlays during boot you have to edit `/boot/uEnv.txt`.
 You can use either `nano` OR `vim` to edit the file.
 There are total 8 slots for overlays which we can use, `uboot_overlay_{addr0 - addr3}` are used to override cape with EEPROM and `uboot_overlay_{addr4 - addr7}` are used for additional custom capes.
 I suggest to use `uboot_overlay_{addr4 - addr7}` for bone i2c virtual capes but, You can use any to load the overlay.